XuewenWangUGA/USAT/README.md

  #### Update Java run environment if necessary
  The USAT will use the Java runtime enviroment V17.
-If your computer has an old version of Java runtime, please install the newest Java runtime enviroment V17 or higher from  https://www.oracle.com/java/technologies/downloads/  .
-Either Java JDK or SE should work.
+If your computer has an old version of Java runtime, please install the newest Java 17 or Java SE Development Kit 17.0.4 or higher from  https://www.oracle.com/java/technologies/downloads/  .
+Either Java or SE should work.

  ## Run USAT